votuongquan/Homebase-Take-home-Assignment/README.md

 ## File Structure
 The workspace contains the following file:

-  - main.py: This is the main script where the Node and NestedSetModel classes are defined and used.
+  - `main.py`: This is the main script where the Node and NestedSetModel classes are defined and used.

 ### Classes
-  - Node: This class represents a node in the tree.
+  - `Node`: This class represents a node in the tree.
 Each node has an id, children, left, and right attributes.
 The id is a unique identifier for the node, children is a list of child nodes, and left and right are used for the Nested Set Model representation.

-  - NestedSetModel: This class is used to convert a tree of Node objects into a Nested Set Model.
+  - `NestedSetModel`: This class is used to convert a tree of Node objects into a Nested Set Model.
 It also provides methods to retrieve parent-child relationships and print the Nested Set Model.

 ## Instructions
 To use this script, you need to create a tree of Node objects and pass the root node to the NestedSetModel class.